cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 nothing beyond that the veracity of the statement claimed by the prover, the proof is zero-knowledge.

-This section describes a noninteractive zero-knowledge proof for the discrete logarithm equivalence (DLEQ), that is, proving that two pairs of group elements have the same discrete logarithm, but without revealing the discrete logarithm.
+This section describes a noninteractive zero-knowledge proof for discrete logarithm equivalence (DLEQ).
+A DLEQ proof demonstrates that two pairs of group elements have the same discrete logarithm without revealing the discrete logarithm.

-The DLEQ proof is an important piece to achieve verifiability of the OPRF protocols of this document.
-Due to the zero-knowledge property of the proof, the server can convince the client about the consistent use of the server's private key while the client learns nothing about its value.

-The proof presented below is built on the Chaum-Pedersen's {{ChaumPedersen}}
+The specific DLEQ proof construction presented below is built on the Chaum-Pedersen {{ChaumPedersen}}
 proof, which is proven to be zero-knowledge by Jarecki, et al. {{JKK14}} and can use batching techniques shown by Henry {{Hen14}}.
 The description is split into